 Economics is the study of how people choose to use resources — such as people, land, property or knowledge.
 Government, business and the non-profit industry can all face complex problems related to resources, and economics majors can help solve them.

 The Economics (BA) - General Economics at Appalachian State University is a liberal arts-focused degree designed for students who prefer to work in governmental or non-profit sectors, rather than the private, for-profit sector.
 The program prepares students to analyze human behavior related to work, production, distribution and consumption, think logically and make good decisions for their employers.
-Classes in this department are small, professors give close attention, and each student has opportunities for research.
-Like other BA degrees at Appalachian, this major has a foreign language requirement.
+Classes in this department are small, professors give close attention and each student has opportunities for research.
+Like other BA degrees at App State, this major has a foreign language requirement.

 Employment: Employers include Bank of America, Walmart, Hyatt, State Farm Insurance, Crowne Automotive, Pinehurst Resort, IBM, the U.S. Department of Labor and Bureau of Economic Analysis.

 Graduate school: Students go to graduate schools all over the U.S., but many choose the master’s program in economics at UNC Greensboro.

 A minor is required.
 Students are encouraged to minor in a discipline of interest.

 Engagement Outside the Classroom

 Economics Club — Students interested in governmental, economic and social issues are encouraged to join the economics club.
 The club provides a forum for discussion and socialization with students, faculty and guest speakers with similar interests.